-- 40. The evaluation team will conduct the evaluation under the direction of the evaluation manager.
-The team will be hired by the company following agreement with OEV on its composition. - 41.
+- 38. The evaluation team will conduct the evaluation under the direction of the evaluation manager.
+The team will be hired by the company following agreement with OEV on its composition. - 39.
 Team composition.
-The evaluation team is expected to include 3 to 4 members, including the team leader and 2 to 3 national and international evaluators.
-It should include women and men of mixed cultural backgrounds and nationals of the country.
-Past WFP experience would be an asset. - 42.
-The estimated number of days is expected to be in the range of 45-55 for the team leader; 25-40 for the evaluators. - 43.
+The evaluation team is expected to include 2-3 members, including the team leader and evaluators.
+It should include women and men of mixed cultural backgrounds and nationals of Zambia.
+Past WFP experience would be an asset - 40.
+The estimated number of days is expected to be in the range of 45-55 for the team leader; 25-40 for the evaluators - 41.
 Team competencies.
-The team will be multi-disciplinary and include members who together include an appropriate balance of expertise and practical knowledge in: - School feeding; - Food security/ Agriculture; - Nutrition (treatment of acute malnutrition); - Food-for-Assets interventions in the context of resilience building; - Institutional support and capacity development; and - Gender expertise / good knowledge of gender issues. - 44.
-All team members should have strong analytical and communication skills; evaluation experience and familiarity with the country or region. - 45.
-The team members need to be fluent in English, both orally and in writing. - 46.
-The Team leader will have technical expertise in one of the technical areas listed above as well as expertise in designing methodology and data collection tools and demonstrated experience in leading similar evaluations.
-She/he will also have leadership and communication skills, including a track record of excellent English writing and presentation skills. - 47.
-Her/his primary responsibilities will be: i) defining the evaluation approach and methodology; ii) guiding and managing the team during the evaluation process; iii) leading the evaluation mission and representing the evaluation team in meetings with stakeholders; iv) drafting and revising, as required, the inception package, aide memoire and evaluation report in line with EQAS; and v) provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 48.
-The team members will bring together a complementary combination of the technical expertise required and have a track record of written work on similar assignments. - 49.
+The team will be multi-disciplinary and include members who together include an appropriate balance of expertise and practical knowledge in: - Market access and agriculture - Nutrition - School feeding - Gender expertise / good knowledge of gender issues - 42.
+All team members should have strong analytical and communication skills; evaluation experience and familiarity with the country or region. - 43.
+The team members need to be fluent in English, both orally and in writing.

+- 44. The Team leader will have technical expertise in one of the technical areas listed above as well as expertise in designing methodology and data collection tools and demonstrated experience in leading similar evaluations.
+She/he will also have leadership and communication skills, including a track record of excellent English writing and presentation skills. - 45.
+Her/his primary responsibilities will be: i) defining the evaluation approach and methodology; ii) guiding and managing the team during the evaluation process; iii) leading the evaluation mission and representing the evaluation team in meetings with stakeholders; iv) drafting and revising, as required, the inception package, aide memoire and evaluation report in line with EQAS; and v) provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 46.
+The team members will bring together a complementary combination of the technical expertise required and have a track record of written work on similar assignments. - 47.
 Team members will: i) contribute to the design of the evaluation methodology in their area of expertise based on a document review; ii) conduct field work; iii) participate in team meetings and meetings with stakeholders; iv) contribute to the drafting and revision of the evaluation products in their technical area(s) and v) provide feedback on the evaluation process as part of an evaluation feedback e-survey.